-The weather in Dallas-Fort Worth can be hard to predict, especially when it comes to freezing temperatures and snow.
-Even though we don’t deal with winter weather very often, colder evenings and winter storms mean frozen pipes are a real problem you and other Texans may face.
+The weather in Dallas-Fort Worth can be unpredictable when it comes to freezing temperatures and snow.
+Even though we don’t deal with winter weather very often, dropping mercury and winter storms mean frozen pipes are a more common problem for Texans to face.

-Our winters have been getting colder and colder these last few years, which means we’re likely to see more frozen pipes in Texas.
-Many Texans have no idea what to do about frozen pipes, which is why we put together this step-by-step guide.
-Thawing a frozen pipe is quick and easy, but you’ll want to do it the right way.
+Texas winters have been getting progressively colder, which means you’re more likely to see your pipes freezing.
+Because many Texans have no experience dealing with frozen pipes, we’ve put together this step-by-step guide on how to unfreeze pipes.
+Thawing a frozen pipe is quick and easy, but you’ll want to identify and resolve the issue the right way.
+Frozen pipes risk rupture and expensive damage.
 Here are our recommendations:

-Even if you can’t see any obvious signs, the pipe could still be frozen.
-Find the frozen section of pipe by testing each faucet on your property.
+To check these pipes, look for any obvious signs of freezing such as being cold to the touch or having a coat of frost.
+Next, test whether their attached fixtures work.
 If you find one that doesn’t work, it means you’re close to the frozen section.
-Follow that faucet back to an exposed or uninsulated section of pipe and you’ll find the frozen section.
+Follow that faucet back to an exposed or uninsulated section of pipe and you’ll likely find the frozen section.

 Determine which faucet the frozen pipe supplies water into and open it up.
 Turn both the hot and cold knobs.
 This serves two purposes: